 discs.
 The reference collection boasts such sources as: Contemporary Musicians,

-The Garland Encyclopedia of World Music, and the latest edition of
+The Garland Encyclopedia of World Music, and

 The Grove Encyclopedia of Music and Musicians.